 Pretty, shiny, sexy things are way more fun to look at then the hard, sad stuff inside us.

 So companies, media agencies and marketing campaigns take advantage of this to sell us whatever they want.
 “Drink this vodka to feel at home” or “Eat this type of cheese to really feel the love”.
-So we buy or intake constant distractions to avoid having to deal with our not-so-fun stuff.

 What to do instead

 The path to true freedom is breaking free from habits that consume us.
+It’s not only about social norms to break, but about finding the norms that best work for you.

 It’s hard to feel free like a bird if your smoking addiction forces you to intake nicotine each hour of the day.
 So, the more than you can break free from the shackles of consumption, the more liberated you will be.